dojo/dojo.io/site/source/tutorials/001_static_content/index.md

 Notice that, whether you are working locally or online, the page has automatically updated for us.
 That means that we can immediately see the impact of the change without having to stop our work and refresh or rebuild the application.

 Now, let's remove the "Hello, Dojo World!" message.
 To do that, open up the `HelloWorld.ts` file.
 If you are working locally, it is located in `/src/widgets`.
-If, however, you are using the embedded editor then it is located ***TODO: where will this be?***.
+If, however, you are using the embedded editor then it is pinned to the bottom of your browser.
 You should see something like this:

 ```typescript
 import { WidgetBase } from '@dojo/widget-core/WidgetBase';